 Contract Renewal Dates:

-- February: All students interested in renewing their contracts can begin the contract renewal application and search for and accept roommates before selecting a room/apartment during the dates below.
+- February 15-16, 2016: Students interested in renewing their contracts can begin the contract renewal application and search for and accept roommates before selecting a room/apartment during the dates below.
+It’s best to complete this step before the room selection begins later in February/March.

-- February/March: Reserve space in East Campus Apartments or West Campus Apartments
+- February 29 – March 3, 2016: Reserve space in East Campus Apartments or West Campus Apartments

 To better accommodate your roommate preferences, you will be allowed to invite other residents into available spaces in your room or apartment.
-Make sure to review the step-by-step instructions in the guide book to have your preferred roommates ready.
+Make sure to review the step-by-step instructions in the guide book (2016-17 guide coming soon!) to have your preferred roommates ready.
 You will only be able to invite roommates who appear in your “Accepted Roommates” list in the online housing portal.

 Residential Life will continue the requirement for the 2016-2017 Contract Renewal process of a $250 (non-refundable) advanced rent due at contract renewal for both on-campus apartments and residence halls.
 Payment must me made during the online renewal process with either a credit card (Visa, MasterCard, Discover Card, American Express) or a bank draft.
 The entire $250 will be applied toward regular rent in the fall.
 There is no net increase to the amount of rent paid, and no increase to the amount of deposit held.
 For those students that reserve a space, pay their fee bill, and move into their on campus housing,advance rent will not cost any more money.
 However, those that cancel their assignment will forfeit the entire $250 advance rent amount.